spyder-ide/spyder/changelogs/Spyder-6.md

 ### Important fixes

-* Fix errors related with panes/plugins actions (unmaximazing and layout changes)
+* Fix Spyder hanging at startup on Linux when started in a terminal in background mode.
-* Fix appeal/sponsor Spyder message being shown at every startup
+* Fix appeal/sponsor Spyder message being shown at every startup.
+* Fix error that prevented mouse clicks in Spyder to work on the Windows Subsystem for Linux.
-* Avoid crashes at startup from faulty/outdated external plugins
+* Avoid crashes at startup from faulty/outdated external plugins.
-* Fix Binder instance with example workshop project from being non-responsive
-* Fix Spyder hanging at startup on linux
-* Fix Spyder installer not being able to finish installation due to Start Menu entry/shortcut error
+* Fix Spyder installer not being able to finish installation due to Start Menu entry error in some Conda installations.
-* Fix Spyder installer not installing correct Spyder version (`6.0.0` vs `6.0.0rc2`)
+* Fix Spyder installer not installing the right Spyder version (`6.0.0` vs `6.0.0rc2`)
+* Fix Binder instance with example workshop project from being non-responsive.
+* Fix errors related to unmaximazing panes and layout changes.

 ### Issues Closed